minamagdyshehata/TeleBotTotal/README.md

              DataType#ChatID@Content

-Content will be the file name saved in the same directory if the DataType is [photo,document or voice].
+Content will be the file name saved in the same directory if the DataType is [photo,video,audio,document or voice].

+Content will be in the form of lat,lon if the DataType is [location].

 Content will be the actual text message if the DataType is [text].